EBISPOT/RDF-platform/_posts/2017-05-23-first-post.md

 * **Updates to Lodestar:** We added new functionality to our Linked Data Browser, we offer a *query history* that should help you while playing around with queries.
 We also provide a tab that conveniently lists all the named graphs.

-* **New data export:** Be aware that the existing data exports for some datasources (ExpressionAtlas) were re-written and therefore also the RDF Model changed slightly!
+* **New data export:** Be aware that the data exports for some datasources changed! **ExpressionAtlas** data export was re-written and therefore also the RDF Model changed slightly! **Biomodels** decided to export only curated models!
 We hope to improve the models in the future and if there are bigger changes, we will let you know.